Symptoms

 What Actually Helps Depression

 First, movement.
-Regular aerobic exercise has been shown to be as effective as antidepressants for mild to moderate depression.
-Aim for 30 minutes of brisk walking, swimming, or cycling at least 4 times per week.
+Regular aerobic exercise has been shown in clinical trials to be as effective as antidepressants for mild to moderate depression.
+Aim for 30 minutes of brisk walking, swimming, cycling, or other aerobic activity at least 4-5 times per week.
 Exercise directly increases serotonin and dopamine in your brain.
+It also improves sleep quality, reduces stress hormones, and creates a sense of accomplishment.

-Second, sleep.
-Depression and poor sleep form a vicious cycle.
+Second, sleep quality is critical.
+Depression and poor sleep form a vicious cycle that's hard to break.
 Prioritize 7-9 hours nightly.
 Keep your bedroom cool, dark, and quiet.
 Avoid screens an hour before bed.
+Maintain a consistent sleep schedule even on weekends.

-Third, supplements with evidence.
-Omega-3 fatty acids (2-3 grams daily) have shown benefit in clinical trials.
-Vitamin D deficiency is linked to depression.
-Many people need 2000-4000 IU daily.
-Talk to your doctor about dosing for your situation.
+Third, supplements with research backing.
+Omega-3 fatty acids, specifically fish oil, 2-3 grams daily, have shown consistent benefit in clinical trials for depression.
+Vitamin D deficiency is linked to depression and is extremely common in perimenopause.
+Many people benefit from 2000-4000 IU daily, though some need higher doses.
+Talk to your doctor about appropriate dosing.
+Magnesium glycinate, 400-500 mg daily, also shows promise for mood support.

-Fourth, consider therapy.
-Cognitive behavioral therapy (CBT) and other forms of psychotherapy are effective for perimenopause-related depression.
+Fourth, therapy works.
+Cognitive behavioral therapy (CBT) is particularly effective for perimenopause-related depression.
 A therapist trained in perinatal mood disorders understands the hormonal component.
+Therapy gives you concrete tools and helps you process the identity changes of this life transition.

-Fifth, medical options.
+Fifth, medical options exist and can be highly effective.
 Hormone therapy can help depression when it's directly tied to hormonal fluctuation.
-Antidepressants, particularly SSRIs, are also effective and can be used alongside HRT.
+Research shows HRT improves mood in many women.
+Antidepressants, particularly SSRIs like sertraline or escitalopram, are also very effective.
+They can be used alongside HRT or independently.

 Questions to Ask Your Doctor